Zootopia+

 Zootopia+ (marketed as Zootropolis+ in Europe) is an American animated series of shorts based on the 2016 film Zootopia.
-Produced by Walt Disney Animation Studios, the series was released on Disney+ on November 9, 2022.
-The series made its linear television debut on August 2, 2025 on Disney Channel, with Disney XD shortly following a few weeks later on August 25, 2025.
+Produced by Walt Disney Animation Studios, it was released on Disney+ on November 9, 2022.

 Synopsis

-The anthology series features six stories that take place during the events of the original film.
+Zootopia+ is an anthology series comprising six short episodes that interweave with the events of the original film, with each installment employing a distinct style to follow a different character.
+The series revisits supporting characters from the film, expanding on their roles and perspectives within the narrative.